Updated 16 April 2026

 - Test the mobile preview for each template to check responsive design

-Days 3 to 4: Design Customization
+Days 3 to 4: Design Customisation

 - Choose primary and secondary fonts that match your brand

-- Customize the header and navigation layout
+- Customise the header and navigation layout

 - Set up your footer with contact info, social links, and legal pages